 Couples often compare the cost of artificial insemination versus In Vitro Fertilization.
 IVF costs much more, except when an insurance company picks up the expense.
-Several states mandate IVF coverage, while excluding artificial insemination and other infertility treatments.
+Several states mandate IVF coverage while excluding artificial insemination and other infertility treatments.

 Both types of mandates apply to group plans.
 Group plans issued in mandate states may cover artificial insemination across the country.
 Couples living in some of these states may have coverage if their employer headquarters in a mandate jurisdiction.

 Artificial insemination prices and success rates go into the formula for determining your total cost of getting pregnant.
 Success rates for humans range from 5% to 30% and prices start at $300 and can climb as high as $4,000 if you need donor sperm, fertility drugs, monitoring, and testing.

 Get interest-free infertility financing using your employer’s Flexible Spending Account (FSA).
 Your employer reimburses qualified expenses when incurred.
 You have up to 52 weeks to repay the loan using pretax dollars if timed correctly.

 The cost of artificial insemination for twins means breaking out your calculator for serious estimates and projections.
 Prescription fertility drugs increase the number of eggs available for fertilization.
 Twin and triplets increase risks during pregnancy.
 Make certain to boost your coverage of level four NICU units in your insurance plan.
 Also, expect to miss work prior to delivery because twin pregnancies are often high-risk.

 Supplemental insurance for infertility can help offset many of the risks of twins and triplets.